GabrielaCR/AGNfitter/README.md

-AGNfitter (beta_version - July 22)
+AGNfitter 2.0 (AGNfitter-rx release)
 ========
 **A Bayesian MCMC approach to fitting Spectral Energy Distributions of AGN and galaxies**

 Welcome to AGNfitter!

-AGNfitter is a Python algorithm implementing a fully Bayesian MCMC method to fit the spectral energy distributions (SEDs) of active galactic nuclei (AGN) and galaxies from the sub-mm to the UV.
+AGNfitter is a Python algorithm implementing a Bayesian methods to fit the spectral energy distributions (SEDs) of active galactic nuclei (AGN) and galaxies from the galaxy **radio to the X-rays**.
 Through this method, you will be able to robustly disentangle the physical processes responsible for the emission of your sources.

 You only need a catalog of photometric data (wavelengths, fluxes and errors), take a few decisions (if you wish), and you are ready to go (see Example).

 AGNfitter makes use of a large library of theoretical, empirical, and semi-empirical models to characterize both the nuclear and host galaxy emission simultaneously.
-The model consists of four physical emission components: an accretion disk, a torus of AGN heated dust, stellar populations, and cold dust in star forming regions.
-A detailed presentation, test and discussion of AGNfitter can be found in `https://arxiv.org/abs/1606.05648#`
+The model consists of four physical emission components: the X-ray corona, an accretion disk, a torus of AGN heated dust, stellar populations, cold dust in star forming regions and synchroton emission from the AGN and star forming regions.

 Requirements
 -------------

-* Numpy version 1.6 or later
+* Numpy
-* Matplotlib version 1.4.0 or later
+* Matplotlib
 * Scipy
-* Astropy version 1.2 or later (pip install --no-deps astropy)
+* Astropy
+* emcee
+* ultranest
-* acor (pip install acor)
+*

 Installation
 ----------------